Duke-GCB/SciComp-Materials/slurm/README.md

 **Exercise**
 * Submit a batch job to extract the samtools archive
-  * The command to extract bz2 archives in the current directory is "tar xvfj filename"
+  * The command to extract bz2 archives in the current directory is `tar xvfj filename`
 * Start an interactive job and follow the instructions on the htslib website on how to compile and install samtools

 The other way is to create a batch submission script file, which has these parameters embedded inside, and submit your script to the scheduler: